 Freelancers are defined as self-employed people who usually provide pieces of work for other people.
 They can work in almost any industry from marketing, administration, and finance, to design, law and teaching but a common theme is that they often work from home or from one of the many coworking spaces that have been popping up in recent years.

 So, as the working landscape shifts, and more and more people move away from using traditional office spaces as part of an employed in-house team, how will the office design industry be impacted?
-Will it be impacted negatively?
+Will it be impacting it negatively?

 Freelancers can work from anywhere